-The Financial Accounting Standards Board (FASB) provides guidance on Catholic Charities' evaluation of accounting for uncertainty in income taxes.
-Management evaluated the Catholic Charities' tax position and concluded that no uncertain tax positions exist that require adjustment to the financial statements to comply with the provisions of this guidance.
+The Financial Accounting Standards Board (FASB) provides guidance on the Chancery's evaluation of accounting for uncertainty in income taxes.
+Management evaluated the Chancery's tax position and concluded that no uncertain tax positions exist that require adjustment to the financial statements to comply with the provisions of this guidance.